-If you don’t want to have employees, assistants, scale up or grow a company that’s bigger than you – there can still be growth involved.
-It’s just a different kind.
+If you don’t want to have employees, assistants, scale up or grow a company that’s bigger than you – you can still grow a company organically.
+It’s just a different kind of growth.

 Which got me to thinking, if growth via scale isn’t an option for whatever valid reason we’ve got, how else can growth happen?

-Here’s a list of the ways I think growth can happen without growth:
+Here’s a list of the ways I think organic growth can happen without growth:

 - Working for yourself doesn’t necessarily mean you have to work alone.
 Even if you aren’t interested in scaling your business, there are still great reasons to hire freelancers for specific projects.
 For example: an editor to help with your book, a research assistant to help gather content for your course, a programmer to code your website.